06 Nov LIFE Runners By-laws

 The expectation is for the leadership team to build a schedule for the coming 12 months with at least one local meeting a month.
 The objective is to raise awareness for the Unborn and to bring help to those in crisis pregnancies.

 Each chapter is encouraged to have a monthly chapter meeting in public to witness.
 This can be a prayer walk/run, attending a local race, or meeting for a meal.
 Each meeting should start with praying of the LIFE Runner Creed.
 These meetings are for the purpose of reaching out to the community, to set chapter goals, and for team building.

 ARTICLE V. BOARD OF DIRECTORS

 The affairs of the corporation shall be managed by the board of directors.
 The board of directors shall have control of and be responsible for the management of the affairs and property of the corporation.

 The board of directors shall consist of no less than 5 and no more than 9 directors.
 Board members will serve one year terms, each term requires a majority board vote, and there are no term limits.

 Meetings of the board of directors will be held monthly.
 These meetings will be held in person, on a conference call, or may be conducted virtually via email.

 Special meetings of the board of directors may be called by or at the request of the president or any two board members.

 Section 5.
 Notice

-Notice of any special meeting of the board shall be given at least two (2) days in advance of the meeting by email or telephone.
+Notice of any special meeting of the board shall be given by email or telephone.